elifezgisen/cancer-diagnosis-classification/README.md

 We have blood sample data from 355 people with the 4 most common types of cancer: colon cancer, breast cancer, lung cancer and prostate cancer. labels.csv is a label file that shows the sample names and the disease type of each person with the corresponding sample name.
 The data is stored in the data.csv file.
 Again, each row contains the sample name of the corresponding person, and the rest is the number of DNA fragments for each type of microorganism (virus or bacteria).
 1836 different microorganisms appear as features.

+### Model

+With this project, it is expected to have the highest possible correct classification scores.
+There will be 4 different classifications.
+(Colon Cancer, Breast Bancer, Lung Cancer and Prostate Cancer)

 ### Classification Algorithms